Last Updated on by Mitch Rezman

 The vet says I should switch her to 80% pellet food.

-However, I am not convinced I don’t think they eat that in the wild.
+However, I am not convinced.
+I don’t think they eat pellets in the wild.

-I am trying HARI Prime vitamin, mineral, amino acid supplement w/probiotics.
+I am trying adding HARI Prime vitamin, mineral, and amino acid supplement w/probiotics to her diet.

 Do you think this is an acceptable alternative?